 The Standards Committee had to consider as a part of its Work Programme for 2015/2016 whether any changes were necessary to the Code of Conduct for Members and the Local Arrangements for dealing with complaints under the Code of Conduct.
 The Committee requested at its meeting in December 2015 that the Monitoring Officer undertake an engagement process with all Members of the Council to identify any suggestions for change to the Code of Conduct for Members or the Local Arrangements that they considered were necessary.
-No suggestions were received from individual Members of the Council.
+Following the completion of the hearings detailed in Section 9 above, suggestions to improve the Authority's Local Arrangements were received.
+These suggestions are in the process of being considered.
+No suggestions were received from individual Members of the Council in relation to the Code of Conduct for Members.